Here are the proposed changes to your contract.

-After a grueling two-plus-year negotiation process, the CFCP Negotiations Team is relieved to inform you that we are now ready to provide a series of tentative agreements for you to review and then vote on by members in good standing.
+After a grueling two-plus-year negotiation process, the CFCP Negotiations Team is pleased to inform you that we are now ready to provide a series of tentative agreements for your review and then vote on by members in good standing.

 Here are some highlights to be found in the new contract once the membership ratifies it: